benjaminpbritcliffe-netizen/cyber-portfolio/tryhackme/Cryptography.md

 - allowing secure authentication without transmitting credentials over the network.

+Common SSH key types include:

+- RSA
+- ECDSA
+- and EdDSA

+All offer different levels of security and performance.

+Ed25519 — a version of the EdDSA signature scheme that uses an elliptic curve, is becoming increasingly popular because it provides strong security, with shorter key lengths and faster operations.

 ## SSL/TLS Certificates

 Allows to verify the identity & establish an encrypted connection to another